 When the pandemic hit the world and people were forced to stay at home in order to stay safe and minimize the number of casualties, a major bank faced serious dilemmas on how to let its floor traders continue their work.
 Read how Raritan was able to help.

 When the award-winning Public Broadcasting Service affiliate in Bozeman, Montana, moved to a new software-defined broadcast system, it turned to Raritan for tools for easier access to the new system and for managing the station’s IT infrastructure.
 “Uniform and reliable access to systems and ease of use” make the KX III switch and User Station a winning combination.
 Broadcast operations, Engineering, and IT personnel now have anytime-anywhere access to the station’s systems — from content production to broadcast distribution.

-With business growing — and the completion recently of several company acquisitions — the firm made the decision to expand its data center operations to a Tier III colocation (colo) facility.
+With business growing — and the completion recently of several company acquisitions — the firm decided to expand its data center operations to a Tier III colocation facility.

-The data center team took the opportunity to exam its cabinet configurations and power distribution strategy, and to introduce new efficiency tools to both data centers.
+The data center team took the opportunity to examine its cabinet configurations and power distribution strategy, and to introduce new efficiency tools to both data centers.

 Thousands of businesses and organizations rely on the data centre services of Commander, one of Australia's leading telecom providers.
 To search for a better way to measure and track how energy is being used in the data centre, Commander adopted Raritan's Branch Circuit Monitors and DCIM monitoring software Power IQ.
 The Raritan solution allows Commander options to provide customers with real-time energy usage, and help with energy conservation efforts in the future.